apsdehal/awesome-ctf/README.md

 *Tools used for performing various kinds of attacks*

 - [Bettercap](https://github.com/bettercap/bettercap) - Framework to perform MITM (Man in the Middle) attacks.
-- [Layer 2 attacks](https://github.com/tomac/yersinia) - Attack various protocols on layer 2
+- [Yersinia](https://github.com/tomac/yersinia) - Attack various protocols on layer 2

 ## Crypto